slimgroup/Tutorials/AWS_Julia/julia_multicore_aws.md

 ### Run and monitor job

 To run your application, first clone your github repo to your EC2 instance and then run your application.
+Here, we'll simply run an example script from the JUDI directory: `julia ~/.julia/dev/JUDI/examples/scripts/modeling_basic_3D.jl`.

 Always monitor your job to make sure you are using all the cores that you intended and that your memory consumption is appropriate (i.e. neither too small nor too large).
 To monitor your job, open a new terminal, ssh to your instance and run `top`.
 Once you see the output, press the `1` key on your keyboard.
 This will show the CPU usage of every individual core:

 ```
 Cpu0  : 64.0%us,  1.0%sy,  0.0%ni, 35.0%id,  0.0%wa,  0.0%hi,  0.0%si,  0.0%st